Sophomore Year Experience (SYE)

 Are you thinking of adding a minor, a second major, or perhaps switching majors?
-Come check out all of your opportunities, as well as programming available through Study Abroad, Amizade, Career Services, Community and Civic Engagement, Prestigious Scholarships, the Purposeful Life Pathways Program, and the Honors Program.
+Come check out all of your opportunities, as well as programming available through the Health Professions Advising Program (HPAC), Study Abroad, Bowers Writers House, Career Development Center, Community and Civic Engagement, Center for Global Understanding and Peacebuilding, Prestigious Scholarships, the High Library, the Called to Lead Program, and the Honors Program.
+This is year, the fair will be held virtually.
+Click here for more information.